alexamies/chinesenotes.com/README.md

 Install go (see https://golang.org/doc/install)

-### Go command line tool
 For more details on the corpus organization and command line tool to process it see corpus/CORPUS-README.md and go/src/cnreader/README-go.md.
+Basic use:

 ```
 $ cd go/src/cnreader